UHR-Net: An Uncertainty-Aware Hypergraph Refinement Network for Medical Image Segmentation: Methodology

 \subsection{Uncertainty-Oriented Instance Contrastive pretraining}

-Existing pretraining strategies that rely solely on standard pixel-wise supervision, or adopt contrastive objectives with generic data augmentations, often struggle to specifically alleviate two key sources of segmentation errors: (i) small-lesion cues are easily diluted during multi-scale feature extraction, and (ii) lesion-like backgrounds tend to trigger spurious foreground responses.
-To this end, we propose UO-IC, an instance-level contrastive pretraining strategy tailored for lesion segmentation.
-It combines geometrically constrained copy-paste augmentation with lesion-like hard-negative mining, and employs an InfoNCE objective to guide the backbone to learn more stable and discriminative representations.
+To alleviate small-lesion cue dilution and lesion-like background interference, we propose UO-IC, an instance-level contrastive pretraining strategy that combines geometrically constrained copy-paste augmentation with lesion-like hard-negative mining.

-To perform copy-paste under geometric constraints, we extract the lesion instance mask and its bounding box from the ground-truth mask $Y$ for cropping and scaling.
-Meanwhile, we compute a safety distance map $D_{\text{dist}}$ by applying a Euclidean distance transform on the background region $1-Y$, where $D_{\text{dist}}(x)$ denotes the distance from a background pixel $x$ to its nearest foreground pixel.
-During training, we randomly select a lesion instance in the current image as \emph{Lesion A} and generate a scaled replica \emph{Lesion B}.
-To avoid overlap between the pasted instance and existing foreground regions, we define a safety radius $r_s$ for Lesion B as the circumradius of its bounding box.
-We then select a paste center $p$ on $D_{\text{dist}}$ such that \(D_{\text{dist}}(p)\ge r_s\).
-We then paste Lesion B at a location satisfying this constraint to obtain the augmented image $I^{cp}$, and merge its mask into $Y$ to produce the supervision mask $Y^{cp}$.
-Meanwhile, we retain two single-instance masks, $M_A$ and $M_B$, corresponding to Lesion A and Lesion B, respectively.
-Given the augmented image $I^{cp}$, the backbone produces a feature map $\tilde{F}$.
-Masked average pooling over $\tilde{F}$ within $M_A$ and $M_B$ yields the instance representations $\mathbf{z}_A$ and $\mathbf{z}_B$, which form a positive pair for the InfoNCE objective.
+Given the ground-truth mask $Y$, we randomly select a lesion instance as Lesion A and generate a scaled replica Lesion B. To avoid overlap with existing foreground regions, we compute a Euclidean distance map $D_{dist}$ on the background region $1-Y$ and select a paste center $p$ satisfying $D_{dist}(p) \geq r_s$, where $r_s$ is the bounding-box circumradius of Lesion B. We paste Lesion B at this location to obtain the augmented image $I^{cp}$ and supervision mask $Y^{cp}$, while retaining the single-instance masks $M_A$ and $M_B$.
+Given the feature map $\tilde{F}$ extracted from $I^{cp}$, masked average pooling over $M_A$ and $M_B$ yields $\mathbf{z}_A$ and $\mathbf{z}_B$, which form the positive pair for InfoNCE.

 To construct hard negatives, we focus on lesion-like background locations in the background region $1-Y^{cp}$ where the predicted foreground probability map $\hat{Y}^{cp}$ is high.
 Specifically, we perform weighted masked average pooling (WMAP) on features using $\hat{Y}^{cp}$ as the weighting term, obtaining the lesion-like background representation